hliulab/wsi2time/README.md

 # Annotation-free pathology images characterize tumor immune microenvironment in breast cancer by weakly supervised contrastive learning

-The model include three steps.
 Firstly, [adversarial contrastive learning](https://arxiv.org/abs/2011.08435) and [Masked Autoencoders](https://arxiv.org/abs/2111.06377) is used to unsupervised extract tile-level features, then the attention-pooling is used to aggregate tile-level features into slide-level features, and finally it is used in the downstream tumor diagnosis and differential gene expression prediction tasks.

-## Segmentation and Split
+## Segmentation and Patching
-You can download your own wsi dataset to the directory slides, then run data_processing/create_patches_fp.py to segment and split wsis, adjust the parameters according to your needs.
+You can download your own wsi dataset to the directory slides, then run data_processing/create_patches_fp.py to segment and split WSIs,  adjust the parameters according to your needs.
 For example, you can use following command for segment and tile.
 ``` shell
 python create_patches_fp.py --source ../slides/TCGA-BRCA --data_type tcga_BRCA --save_dir ../tile_results --patch --seg